jcmdln/gein/README.md

 require user input for many sections to simplify the script as well as make it more versatile.

+### Note: There has been a rather drastic rewrite and this file has not been updated to reflect this.

 0) Read the entire script, I may do things you won't like or want.
 1) Download and boot the Gentoo livecd of your choosing.
 2) Configure and mount your partitions.